kevinzakka/form2fit/README.md

   * `dataloader`: dataloader code for place, suction and matching modules.
   * `models`: network architectures for place, suction and matching modules.
   * `losses.py`: triplet loss with negative mining.
+* `gui`: a PyQt GUI for visualizing matching network heatmaps interactively.
 * `planner`: contains the planner module code.

 You can download model weights by running: